Ankr-network/ankr-docs/docs/Earn/liquid-staking/ksm/ksm-liquid-staking-introduction.md

 Kusama Liquid Staking from **Ankr Earn** offers instant liquidity for your staked **KSM**.

-KSM Liquid Staking enables you to earn **alpha** (The _return on investment that goes beyond normal increases in the crypto market index_).
+Kusama Liquid Staking enables you to earn **alpha** (the _return on investment that goes beyond normal increases in the crypto market index_).

 Ankr Earn can connect you to the best ways to earn more crypto by staking, arbitrage trading, liquidity mining, yield farming, and much more.